BasitJaved/Projects-Intel-OpenVino/README.md

 # Projects-Intel-OpenVino
-Projects done using Intel OpenVino Toolkit
+This repository contains all the Projects done using Intel OpenVino Toolkit.

+It includes projects done during Udacity Nano Degree Scholorship (Intel® Edge AI for IoT Developers Nanodegree), as well as Projects done otherwise.